 For Tater’s first Handmade Halloween, at 19 months old, I made him a Yoda costume.
 Unfortunately this was before I started blogging, so I don’t have a tutorial on how I did this.
 I can tell you that hat is a bonnet made of knit fabric that tied under his chin and I wired the ears so they would stand up.
 The original plan was for the hubs to be Hans Solo while I rocked some Princess Leia, but I was in the first trimester with Bean at that point and too sick to sew much besides my little Yoda.

-The next year I did pull off family costume, but the hubs says showing this picture of him on the internet is verboten.
+The next year I did pull off family costume, but the hubs says showing this picture of him on the internet in costume is verboten.
 But don’t the rest of us look cute?

 My costume was actually thrifted from a garage sale, and very poorly sewn, but hey, I didn’t have to sew it.
 I had enough fun figuring out how to draft Bean’s Tin Man sleeper.
 And the hat is a plastic oil funnel spray painted silver.
 Over a beanie since he had no hair.
 Tater’s costume came from a Big 4 pattern – can’t remember which.
 And yes, again before I started blogging, so no tutorial on the Tin Man.

 Once Bean was walking, I was blogging.
 And so for his second Halloween we did Curious George!
 I have a Man in the Yellow Hat tutorial here for the hat.
-The shirt is an O+S Sketchbook Shirt, and the pants were self drafted.
+The shirt is what eventually became the Bookworm Button Up, and the pants were self drafted.
 Bean’s monkey suit is basically leggings and a t-shirt with a tight hood made out of stretch velvet.
 With felt ears sewn in.

 Recognize this costume?
 It’s an upcycle of Tater’s Lion costume when he was 2.
 For Bean I showed how I turned it from Lion to Pooh here.
 Why wear it just once, right?